 Sara Sampson is the assistant dean for information services, the interim assistant dean for communications, the law library director, and a senior lecturer.
 She manages all aspects of communications, information technology, and the library for the College of Law.

 Sampson writes and presents on topics related to legal research and writing and library management.
 She has coordinated teaching workshops for law librarians and regularly speaks at library conferences.
-Her most recent publications, both co-authored, include an update of an introductory text to Ohio Legal Research, and an article on developing financial literacy in library staff.
+Her most recent publications, both co-authored, include an update of the introductory text to Ohio Legal Research, and an article on developing financial literacy in library staff.

-Dean Sampson has worked for all three branches of the Ohio government.
+Sampson has worked for all three branches of the Ohio government.
 During law school, she spent a summer working at the Ohio Legislative Service Commission and a year working at the Ohio Department of Mental Health’s legal department.
 Before becoming a librarian, she spent five years as a judicial law clerk at the Ohio Fourth District Court of Appeals.

-She is a member of the Ohio Bar and Beta Phi Mu, the International Library & Information Studies Honor Society.
+Sampson is a member of the Ohio Bar and Beta Phi Mu, the International Library & Information Studies Honor Society.